dansmyers/Networks/Sprint-3-Sockets_and_Apps/Examples/1-Express.md

 You should see `Hello, World!` print on the terminal. `curl` is a command for generating HTTP requests.
 The URL specifies the target of the request is the local machine at port 80.

-To view the app through your own web browser, use the "View" menu on Mimir and view port 80.

 Return to the terminal and terminate the app by pressing `CTRL + c`.
 As a general rule, don't leave an app running if you aren't actively testing it.